andrewbrg/crouton-auto/README.md

 | Crouton Wiki | https://github.com/dnschneid/crouton/wiki |

 ***

+## What is a chroot?

+A chroot is basically a special directory on your computer which prevents applications, if run from inside that directory, from accessing files outside the directory.
+In many ways, a chroot is like installing another operating system inside your existing operating system.

+Technically-speaking, chroot temporarily changes the root directory (which is normally /) to the chroot directory (for example, /var/chroot).
+As the root directory is the top of the filesystem hierarchy, applications are unable to access directories higher up than the root directory, and so are isolated from the rest of the system.
+This prevents applications inside the chroot from interfering with files elsewhere on your computer.

+Note that it is possible for software from outside the chroot to access files inside the chroot.

+## Ready? let's go!

-**Ready? let's go!** After placing your Chromebook into developer mode, launch a crosh terminal by hitting `CTRL+ALT+T` then type in the following commands:
+After placing your Chromebook into developer mode, launch a crosh terminal by hitting `CTRL+ALT+T` then type in the following commands:

 ```shell
 shell